How do I apply for Parcelforce Worldwide jobs?

 Parcelforce Worldwide’s recruitment system will only enable you to proceed when all sections have been completed.
 If you need to double-check please log back into the system and check your application status displays ‘Application received’.

-Why can’t I see a vacancy on the Parcelforce Worldwide website that I have seen advertised at the Job Centre?
+I can't see a vacancy on the Parcelforce Worldwide website that I have seen advertised at the Job Centre?

 Occasionally job adverts may be closed earlier than the planned date, due to a high volume of interest.
 Try searching in your preferred area to see if there are any other vacancies available.